 There are many benefits to being an attorney, but the legal profession comes with a certain degree of risk.
 That’s why lawyer insurance is essential for helping law firms mitigate risk and best serve clients.

 It’s natural for a law firm to try to keep expenses low with minimal lawyer insurance.
 However, inadequately insuring your firm can be more costly in the long run.
-From malpractice lawsuits and cybersecurity threats to the normal risks of doing business, insurance for lawyers can go a long way to protecting your business and financial well-being.
+From malpractice claims and cybersecurity threats to the normal risks of doing business, insurance for lawyers can go a long way to protecting your business and financial well-being.

 The exact mix of policies your firm needs will vary depending on your firm’s specific situation.
 But researching what’s out there and asking the right questions can help ensure that your cover your bases—so you can protect your firm and clients.